cisc7610/homework1/README.md

     along with the number of Pages linked to each one.
  8. List the 10 pairs of Images that appear on the most Pages together through the webEntities.pagesWithMatchingImages JSON property.
-Order them by the number of pages that they appear on together, then by the URL of the first.
+List them in descending order of the number of pages that they appear on together, then by the URL of the first.
 Make sure that each pair is only listed once regardless of which is first and which is second.